Classical Einstein-Langevin Equation and Proposed Applications: The Classical Einstein-Langevin Equation

 In other applications where the classical fields associated with the body are of interest, one can take average of the stress tensor over these e.g electromagnetic, magnetic or electric field, or classical scalar fields in general, associated with the body.

 It may be worth mentioning the difference of the averages taken here and the expectations in semiclassical theory.
-A quantum stress tensor expectation $<\psi|\hat{T}^{\mu \nu}|\psi>$ over certain quantum states, as in semiclassical Einstein Equation may be treated as classical averages \cite{holland}.
+A quantum stress tensor expectation $<\psi|\hat{T}^{\mu \nu}|\psi>$ over certain quantum states, as in semiclassical Einstein Equation may be treated as classical \cite{holland}.
 Also the issues of regularization etc, related to the quantum stress tensor make the semiclassical theory very involved in mathematical developments regarding formulations and solutions of the corresponding Einstein Langevin equation.
 The averages of the classical stress tensor that we consider here are fundamentally different and quite simple.
 Here the underlying Physics is in a different domain, so this should not be confused with the avegares in the semiclassical case.
 Similarly, the applications of the semiclassical and classical stochastic gravity do not overlap.
-We give as an example of a gravitating system, a collapsing relativistic star , which can be modeled by the classical Einstein-Langeving equation.
-The stochastic analysis of such a system, in order to explore statistical behavior of spacetime is the final aim of this study.

-As we will see later, that the fluctuations of the pressure and density, induce additional contribution to the metric perturbations, in addition to giving these a stochastic nature.
-It thus gives scope for statistical analysis of the spacetime structure in various contexts, including near critical point behaviour of collapse, stellar oscillations and so on.